anvetsu/reo/docs/sample.md

 # Chrestomathy

-This section shows some interesting tasks to which Motto could be effectively applied.
+This section shows some interesting tasks to which Reo could be effectively applied.
-The main objective is to demonstrate how Motto can yield compact and intuitive solutions to problems from many domains.
+The main objective is to demonstrate how Reo can yield compact and intuitive solutions to problems from many domains.
 The programs in this section will also show you how to put the various aspects of the platform to practical use.

 1. [Visualizing Return on Investment](sample/roi.md)